bde-dev/homelab/README.md

 I want to use [external-secrets](https://external-secrets.io/latest/) to connect to an `Azure Key Vault`.

-This will allow me to
+This will allow me to securely and privately store my app and service credentials.

+> COMPLETED

 #### Expose Apps to Internet